jLevar/startup/README.md

 - **CSS** - Styling for the webpage to make it look presentable.
 - **JavaScript** - Allow for interactive elements that allow users to log in, move their snail, and hire beetles.
 - **Service** - Backend will handle things such as:
-- - Calculating at what time each team will finish
+  - Calculating at what time each team will finish
   - Validating user requests to move snails or hire beetles
   - Updating the database to carry out user requests
   - Pulling from the database to show users the current state of the race
 - **DB/Login** - Will store user's credentials, including their balance, as well as the number of snails in each position, and the distance each team has left in the race.
-- **WebSocket** - Each client will regularly be given current information as to the state of the race.
+- **WebSocket** - Each client will be regularly updated with the current state of the race.
 - **React** - The HTML, CSS, and Javascript will be ported to and wrapped up in React.